t4skforce/nextcloud-elasticsearch-fulltext/README.md

 # nextcloud-elasticsearch-fulltext
-elasticsearch + ingest-attachment to be used with nextcloud.
+elasticsearch + ingest-attachment + tesseract to be used with nextcloud